hoangsvit/eplus.dev/clz2f9sm6000h09k1dh1i12cw.md

     `gcloud config set compute/region ...`

 3. To exit `help`, press **CTRL + C**.

-4. In the Cloud console, on the **Navigation menu**, click **Compute Engine &gt; VM instances**.
+4. In the Cloud console, on the **Navigation menu**, click **Compute Engine > VM instances**.
     Your two new instances should be listed.

 5. You can also use SSH to connect to your instance via `gcloud`.
 Make sure to add your zone, or omit the `--zone` flag if you've set the option globally:

     ```bash
     gcloud compute ssh gcelab2 --zone=$ZONE
     ```

 6. Type **Y** to continue.

     ```bash
        Do you want to continue?
 (Y/n)
     ```

 7. Press **ENTER** through the passphrase section to leave the passphrase empty.

     ```bash
        Generating public/private rsa key pair.
        Enter passphrase (empty for no passphrase)
     ```

 8. After connecting, disconnect from SSH by exiting from the remote shell:

     ```bash
      exit